 I love to eat at Cafe Rio.
 It’s not my favorite restaurant, but it’s relatively affordable and whenever a group of us are going out, we usually end up coming here because everyone can agree on it.
 Not all of you have the privilege of living near a Cafe Rio.
 But if you live by Chipotle, I’m told it’s sort of like that.

-The main thing I don’t like about Cafe Rio is that since I eat Clean and Paleo most of the time, if I eat their sweet pork, I feel awful.
+The main thing I don’t like about Cafe Rio is that since I eat Clean most of the time, if I eat their sweet pork, I feel awful.
 It tastes so good, but if you look at the copycat recipes for it, they use Coke and brown sugar.
 No wonder I feel bad after eating it!

 So, I played around with the ingredients and come up with this version that’s so much healthier and (I think) better than Cafe Rio’s.
 Each individual part isn’t very hard, but all the time involved does add up.